messrobd/ItemCatalog-FullStack-ud088-ud330/README.md

 The repo contains certain other files which are not system components:
 * Vagrantfile: configuration for the Vagrant VM (provided by Udacity)
+* tools/provisioning.sh: script for setting up the python virtual environment, database and webserver
+* tools/bootstrap.sh: script for getting the app code onto Lightsail
 * secret_key_generator.py: a script for generating the secret key used to sign the Flask login session